 All teaching and support staff are trained in the use of appropriate methods of holding and restraint and are expected to apply them in the best interests of the student, reasonably and proportionately.
-Training is provided by Team Teach and is accredited by the Institute of Conflict Management (ICM).
-Staff should complete the 6-hour Team Teach Course.
-The school currently has one senior advanced Team Teach instructor
+Training is provided by Venn Intermediate Team Teach instructors, who deliver a course accredited by the Institute of Conflict Management (ICM).
+Staff should complete a Positive Behaviour Management Level One (6hr) course.